Search

 • If competency in the reading of primary source material in other secondary languages is necessary for their dissertation research, S.T.D. students must achieve this competency as part of their individual Plan of Studies, as determined by the Faculty.

-First-time registration for students who are new to the Angelicum
+First-time ADMISSION AND registration for students who are new to the Angelicum

-If you would like to consider applying for the S.T.D. program at the Angelicum, please fill-out this form.
-Once you complete the form, we will reply to you right away.
+If you would like to apply to the S.T.D. program at the Angelicum, please fill out the Pre-Admission Form by clicking the “Pre-Admission Form” button below.
+Once you complete the form, we will reply to you right away, with instructions on how to submit further documentation.

 • If you have any questions or concerns, you may contact us here.

 Make sure you have all the documents/materials required to register via our Angelicum online Portal.
-You will need to upload a digital (scanned) copy of all of the required documents (listed below).
-Here is a list of all the documents that you will need to upload on our online Portal:
+You will need to upload a digital copy of all the required documents listed below to the Portal.

 A. CERTIFICATION OF COMPLETED STUDIES/ACADEMIC TRANSCRIPTS, including: a) academic title; b) number of years of study completed; c) content of studies (courses); d) credits; e) grades obtained.